| Title: | Utilities for Working with R's Operators |

 Users may use one of these types or assign a type of their own choosing.
 The

-is largely unrestricted, but cannot be one of the reserved
+type is largely unrestricted, but cannot be one of the reserved

 operator groupings: ALL, REG(ISTERED), UNREG(ISTERED), SPECIAL or user.